 Work Accident Victims Often Face Challenges Claiming Texas Workers’ Compensation Benefits

 Employers and their workers’ compensation insurance company may challenge your right to receive workers’ comp benefits.
-Our skilled work accident lawyers at Lorenz & Lorenz, LLP can help.
+Our skilled work accident lawyers at Lorenz & Lorenz, PLLC can help.
 Common issues injured workers face include:

 - Challenges to whether your injury or illness was work-related